Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }]
 ```

-Request via this endpoint to get a lending record for the main account.
+Request via this endpoint to get the lending history of the main account.